|

 Felipe began his racing career in karts at the age of nine, competing in national and international championships for seven years.

-He won the Italian and European Formula Renault championship in 2000, before progressing to the Formula 3000 Euro-Series for the following year.
-He won the championship after winning six of the eight races, and was soon behind the wheel of the Sauber C20 at Mugello.
+He won the Italian and European Formula Renault championship in 2000, before progressing to the Formula 3000 Euro-Series the following year.
+He won the championship after winning six of the eight races, and was soon behind the wheel of the Sauber C20 testing at Mugello.

 Depending on how you looked at it, Felipe Massa was either the biggest revelation of 2002 or the biggest disappointment.
-Ever since Kimi Raikkonen, another Sauber discovery, came into F1, there has been concern within the sport that some of the youngsters coming in haven't served the correct 'apprenticeship'.
+Ever since Kimi Raikkonen, another Sauber discovery, came into F1, there has been concern within the sport that some of the youngsters coming in haven't served the appropriate 'apprenticeship'.
 Certainly, some of Felipe's performances in 2002 gave such critics some useful ammunition.

 Basically the Brazilian, though talented, was just a little too wild, getting into all manner of incidents, many of them unnecessary.
 At one race he span so many times that he admitted to giving himself a headache.
-As the season went on it was clear that he was getting on the nerves of his rivals, his team-mate, and more importantly his boss.
+As the season went on it was clear that he was getting on the nerves of his rivals, his team-mate, and, more importantly, his boss.
 Therefore it wasn't too surprising when Sauber decided to drop him in favour of Heinz-Harald Frentzen for 2003.

 Sauber was keen to retain Felipe as test driver but the Brazilian wanted to race.
 As the number of vacant seats diminished it looked as though the Brazilian was out of luck, then suddenly he was being linked with the second seat at Jordan.
 However just as it seemed the deal was done, it all fell through and Ralph Firman took the final 'free' seat.